Music has been my guide through the beautiful and fragile parts

 The solo piano music I create comes from a sacred place in my heart, a pure one, seeking resolve from the misunderstandings in this life we live.
 It's the type of music you listen to when you need a hug or fuzzy blanket after a long day of work.

-Regarding my career, I worked several jobs (which I'll write about in my blog) until I created a position for myself.
+Regarding my career, I worked several jobs until I created a position for myself.

 I used my business background and passion for music to imagine and implement, the Mindful Music Program, the marriage between the music and health care industry.
 For over half a decade, I was on the forefront of selecting talent and producing music concerts as a wellness program for healthcare workforce, scientists, and trainees across UCLA Health.
 I spoke about the concept at conferences such as TedX UCLA and the International Arts & Health Conference in England.